scot00671234/tradingjournal/replit.md

 - ✓ Configured PostgreSQL database with proper environment variables
 - ✓ Resolved all dependency issues and server startup problems
 - ✓ Verified full-stack application running on port 5000
-- → Now transforming into CoinFeedly with Notion-style UI and enhanced features
+- ✓ Transformed into CoinFeedly with ultra-clean Vercel/Notion-style UI
+- ✓ Completely removed sidebar and consolidated all features into single dashboard
+- ✓ Implemented glassmorphism effects with backdrop blur and transparency
+- ✓ Added floating navigation bar and collapsible trade entry form
+- ✓ Integrated search functionality and simplified user experience
+- → Continued refinement of animations and user experience

 ## User Preferences